vaibhavbafna5/bollinger_bands/README.md

 - Able to serve as both research & production environment
 - Capable of interacting with a database that persists through application lifetimes

 Containerization naturally satisfied these requirements.
-The `Dockerfile` and `docker-compose.yml` builds two containers:
+The `Dockerfile` and `docker-compose.yml` builds three containers:

 - A MongoDB container to serve as a persistent data store for the tickers of interest
 - A [VSCode server](https://github.com/coder/code-server) to serve as a web-based IDE to support both research & deployment of daily asset monitoring
+- A [Tailscale sidecar container](https://tailscale.com/blog/docker-tailscale-guide) to add the VSCode server to my personal tailnet

 Breaking down the `Dockerfile` a bit further, there's some important things to note: